-All three scales were found to be highly reliable: .88 (TL scale), .86 (EI scale), and .83 (OCB scale).
-After the reliabilities were confirmed, the correlation between the dimensions of OCB and the complete scale of EQ and TL were calculated.
-The emotional intelligence of managers was positively correlated with the conscientiousness, civic virtue, and altruism of the subordinates as shown in Table 1.
-TL and EI were not found to be significantly correlated.
-Therefore Hypothesis 1 which was concerned with the positive relationship between TL and EQ was not supported.
+After the reliabilities were confirmed the correlation between the dimensions of TL and OCB and the complete scale of EQ were calculated.
+The emotional intelligence of managers was positively correlated with the conscientiousness, civic virtue, and altruism of the subordinates as shown in Table 2.